 Born on Vancouver Island, Amelia Alcock-White is a contemporary Canadian painter who lives and works in Vancouver, BC.
 She studied fine art at Vancouver Island University, Emily Carr Art Institute and Columbus State University.
 She has received many awards for her work, including Scholarships and Art Faculty Awards.
 Alcock-White’s paintings have been the subject of numerous solo and group exhibitions in New York, Los Angeles, Vancouver, San Francisco and Toronto.
 Her work is represented in notable public and private collections.

-She pursues her concern for the environment with an ongoing project called ‘Painting for Change‘ which benefits ocean conservation initiatives.
+She pursues her concern for the environment with an ongoing project called ‘Painting for Change‘ which benefits conservation initiatives.
+Currently for the Yellow Point Ecological Society and Our Living Waters A Canadian network working to improve freshwater health with over one hundred members such as WWF-Canada, Ocean Wise, Canadian Wildlife Federation, David Suzuki and Water Rangers.

 |2016||The Ripple Effect, The Reach Art Museum, Abbotsford, BC|